SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Game Gear Core Release Notes
 ----------------------------

 Early models of Game Gear did not include a BIOS, but later ones did.
 If you wish to see that blue startup screen, you can by selecting the BIOS file under "core options".
-The core will load a file with the name `ggbios.bin` by default if found in the `/BIOS/` directory.
+The core will load a file with the name `ggbios.bin` (expected CRC32: `0EBEA9D4`) by default if found in the `/BIOS/` directory.

 Because there are three mappers, selecting one of the different mappers works by changing the file extention of the ROM file.